 - High school diploma or equivalent

-- Pass the Language Proficiency Assessment (LPA) with 80% or more (a LPA is composed of 3 segments: General English language (online timed assessment), Medical Terminology language (online times assessment), and a 25-minute oral assessment (via conference call).
+- Pass the Language Proficiency Assessment (LPA) with 80% or more (a LPA is composed of 3 segments: General English language (online timed assessment), Medical Terminology language (online times assessment), and a 30-minute oral assessment (via conference call).
 Candidate must receive a score of 80% on Sections I and II, before taking the oral assessment).
-A fee of $75 will be assessed to students who fail the LPA.
-Fee is included in course cost for students who pass the LPA.
+There is no additional cost for the test.

 Course Code: FLAN G5017

 The Connecticut Department of Labor reports the entry-level wage for this occupation is approximately $14.01 and the average annual wage is $46,539.
 Most interpreter jobs are part-time and on an as needed basis.
 Your ability to earn income will depend on your availability and will likely increase as you build a network of employers.
 This career is ideal for those wishing to supplement income.